opena11y/fae/apache2.2-nginx-conf-notes.md

 This checks each request for an HTTP header called `HTTP_X_FORWARDED_SSL`.

-As long as we add this header to each request that is proxied from NginX to Apache, the `_is_secure()` method will return `True`, our pages will be served securely, and the infinite loop can be safely avoided.
+As long as we add this header to each request that is proxied from Nginx to Apache, the `_is_secure()` method will return `True`, our pages will be served securely, and the infinite loop can be safely avoided.
 Now that you have this configured in your virtual host files, go into `settings.py` and set the `ENABLE_SSL` configuration variable to `True`.
-After restarting both Apache and NginX, you should now be able to see your secure pages served over HTTPS in the browser instead of HTTP.
+After restarting both Apache and Nginx, you should now be able to see your secure pages served over HTTPS in the browser instead of HTTP.